zonca/zonca.dev/posts/2016-04-16-jupyterhub-sdsc-cloud.md

 ---
+aliases:
+- /2016/04/jupyterhub-sdsc-cloud
+categories:
+- ipython
+- jupyterhub
+- sdsc
+date: 2016-04-16 12:00
 layout: post
+slug: jupyterhub-sdsc-cloud
 title: Deploy Jupyterhub on a Virtual Machine for a Workshop
-date: 2016-04-16 12:00
-categories: [ipython, jupyterhub, sdsc]
-slug: jupyterhub-sdsc-cloud

 ---

 This tutorial describes the steps to install a Jupyterhub instance on a single machine suitable for hosting a workshop, suitable for having people login with training accounts on Jupyter Notebooks running Python 2/3, R, Julia with also Terminal access on Docker containers.